Palliative care: Syringe drivers

 Morphine, midazolam and cyclizine are common examples of drugs given in this way, but not all medicines are suitable to be administered via a syringe driver.
 For example an injection needs to be formulated in a relatively small volume to be given via this route.
 In addition, products that are irritant (e.g. prochlorperazine, diazepam) are less suitable because of the risk of injection site reactions.
 Similarly, products that are very acidic or very alkaline may also increase the risk of local irritation.

-An overhead shot of a syringe driver in situ - the pump pushes the plunger on the left
+An overhead shot of a syringe driver - the pump pushes the plunger on the left

 along the barrel of the syringe administering the medicine(s) to the patient